RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 - safely [swapping pair tokens](https://www.rareskills.io/post/uniswap-v2-swap-function)
 - They add the ability to swap Ether by integrating with the wrapped Ether (WETH) ERC20 contract.
 - They add the [slippage](https://www.rareskills.io/post/uniswap-v2-price-impact) related safety checks omitted from the core contract.
-- They add support for fee on transfer tokens.
+- They add support for fee-on-transfer tokens.

-## Router02 is everything Router01 does with support added for fee on transfer tokens
+## Router02 is everything Router01 does with support added for fee-on-transfer tokens

 When we first open up the contracts folder in the periphery repository, we see three contracts

 ![uniswap v2 router github screenshot](https://static.wixstatic.com/media/935a00_b8eae8863df64996bd58019ea5d2bb54~mv2.jpg/v1/fill/w_740,h_494,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_b8eae8863df64996bd58019ea5d2bb54~mv2.jpg)

-Router02 is Router01 with additional functions for fee on transfer tokens.
-When we look at the interface of Router02, we can see it inherits from Router01 (<span style="color: red;">red box</span>) (which means it implements all of its functions), and has the following additional functions, which are all for doing operations with support for fee on transfer tokens (<span style="color: #c1c146;">yellow highlight</span>).
+Router02 is Router01 with additional functions for fee-on-transfer tokens.
+When we look at the interface of Router02, we can see it inherits from Router01 (<span style="color: red;">red box</span>) (which means it implements all of its functions), and has the following additional functions, which are all for doing operations with support for fee-on-transfer tokens (<span style="color: #c1c146;">yellow highlight</span>).

 ![uniswap v2 router inheritance](https://static.wixstatic.com/media/935a00_5ccf4b1e789c4a8886db540f33ba94b0~mv2.jpg/v1/fill/w_740,h_1186,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_5ccf4b1e789c4a8886db540f33ba94b0~mv2.jpg)